aszc-dev/ComfyUI-CoreMLSuite/README.md

 ## Overview

 Welcome!
-I've developed a set of custom nodes for ComfyUI that allows you to use Core ML models in your ComfyUI workflows.
+In this repository you'll find a set of custom nodes for ComfyUI that allows you to use Core ML models in your ComfyUI workflows.
 These models are designed to leverage the Apple Neural Engine (ANE) on Apple Silicon (M1/M2) machines, thereby enhancing your workflows and improving performance.